-As you know, the primary goal of this course is to teach you a set of basic lawyering skills that are critical to the process of lawyering.
+As you know, the primary goal of this course is to teach you a set of basic lawyering skills that are critical to legal practice.
 We will build on the concepts and skills that you learned and practiced during the fall semester and will continue to hone your legal analysis skills.
-In addition, you will learn how to serve and write as an advocate representing one side in a dispute, where your purpose is not to explore but to persuade the court to decide the case for your client.
-In general, this spring semester will focus on the basics of the following skills:
+In addition, you will learn how to advocate for one side in a dispute, where your purpose is to persuade the court to decide the case for your client.
+In general, we will focus on the following skills: